Yaroslava Mahuchikh

 Yaroslava Oleksiivna Mahuchikh (Ярослава Олексіївна Магучіх, /uk/; born 19 September 2001) is a Ukrainian high jumper and women's high jump world record holder.
-She is the winner of three senior global titles: 2022 World Indoor Championships, 2023 World Championships and 2024 Summer Olympics.
+She is the winner of four senior global titles: 2026 World Ultimate Championship, 2022 and 2026 World Indoor Championships, 2023 World Championships and 2024 Summer Olympics.
 Mahuchikh is a three-time Diamond League title holder.

 At the 2024 Paris Diamond League, she broke the world record in the event with a jump of 2.10 m.

 Early life

 Mahuchikh was born on 19 September 2001 in Dnipropetrovsk (now Dnipro) to Olha and Oleksiy Mahuchikh.
 Her father Oleksiy was a canoeist and mother Olha was a gymnast and did athletics.
 Her older sister Anastasia Hryhorovich was into karate and athletics and represented Ukraine in karate competitively.

 Mahuchikh began doing sports at the age of seven following her sister's lead.
 Karate became young Mahuchikh's first sport when she accompanied her sister to her karate classes.
 But Mahuchikh didn't like karate and gave up after a few tries.
 To help channel the tireless energy of young Mahuchikh to good use, her sister brought her to the local sports club, where she trained, to try athletics next.
 Young Mahuchikh began to train under her sister's coach Olena Kutsenko where what started off as play classes gradually turned into full-fledged training.
 Prior to focusing on high jump, Mahuchikh started out competing as a sprinter, hurdler and long jumper, until her current coach Tetiana Stepanova came to the sports club in Dnipro when Mahuchikh was 11.
 At first, Kutsenko and Stepanova coached Mahuchikh together, but later at the age of 13, Mahuchikh came under the tutelage of Tetiana Stepanova after the coaches parted ways.
 Under Stepanova's guidance, Mahuchikh deepened her love for sports and found her niche in high jump progressing rapidly in the next few years.

 Aside from athletics, Mahuchikh attended singing and art lessons when she was little.
 She grew to like drawing and painting and participated in art contests until about 2015–2016.
 She dreamed of becoming an artist or singer but that changed after she started with track and field.
 She went on later to enrol in Dnipro Higher School of Physical Education to pursue her new aspiration to become a coach.